17 Tips To Prepare Your Online Store For Holiday Sales

 Tell your current customers who have already purchased your products and services about the upcoming discounts.
 Warm audiences are more likely to decide to buy again if they're happy with the quality of the product, like the brand, and also if you offer them something special.
 For example, send them a promo code for an extra discount or a gift in return for their purchase.

 Tell people who have already visited your website about the discounts—show them your social media ads.
-If you haven’t set up a pixel for retargeting, run ads on social networks by interest or by geographic location.
+If you haven't set up Facebook Pixel for retargeting, run ads on social networks by interest or by geographic location.

 Even if you plan to run paid ads, don't underestimate posts on your store's official social media accounts.
 Gradually build audience interest towards the sale in your stories and posts, talk about your products, and engage people in conversation to get them in their feeds more often.